3dgeo-heidelberg/etrainee/course/module4/07_flood_plain_forest/07_flood_plain_forest.md

 In the first part of the case study, we explored the relation between two methods of chlorophyll content determination – destructive (total chlorophyll content extracted in laboratory) and non-destructive (measured by the portable transmittance-based chlorophyll meter SPAD-502).
 We found out that if there is enough variability in data, the correlation between these two methods of chlorophyll content determination works well.
-The time-demanding and destructive method of chlorophyll content extraction in the laboratory can be substituted by fast non-destructive measurements, and prediction equationscan be used to obtain total chlorophyll content in μg/cm².
+The time-demanding and destructive method of chlorophyll content extraction in the laboratory can be substituted by fast non-destructive measurements, and prediction equations can be used to obtain total chlorophyll content in μg/cm².
 But these equations are not transferable to different ecosystems with potentially different chlorophyll content values.
 Each ecosystem requires new calibration.

 In the second part of the case study, we explored the correlation of vegetation indices computed from spectra measured by the spectroradiometer coupled with the integrating sphere and the chlorophyll content values.